The client snarled, “there’s no way I’m paying extra for that.” He was referring to the time I would need to research his rather complicated project.

 Related: How to Say “No” to Bad Clients

 Developing an accurate project estimate is the first step to project success.
 The more accurate and more detailed your project proposal is (which usually becomes your work agreement when the client accepts it), the better your project is likely to be.

 Yet, the process of developing a good project estimate is time-consuming.
-From personal experience, I know that it sometimes take several hours to put together a good project proposal.
+From personal experience, I know that it sometimes takes several hours to put together a good project proposal.